British Values Statement

 Annual events such as Year 9s Prison Me No Way day allows students to interact with all the different aspects of the legal system.

-At Sirius Academy, students are actively encouraged to make independent choices safe in the knowledge that they will be encouraged to do so in a safe and caring environment.
+At Sirius Academy, students are actively encouraged to make independent choices, safe in the knowledge that they will be encouraged to do so in a safe and caring environment.

 All Staff at the academy empower students so that are aware of how to exercise their rights and personal freedoms within safe perimeters.
-For example, all aspects of e-safety are taught through computer lessons and the tutorial programme.
+For example, all aspects of e-safety are taught through computer lessons and the assembly and tutorial programme.